-Ontario Securities Commission Suite 1903, Box 55, 20 Queen Street West Toronto, Ontario M5H 3S8

-Attention: Administrative Assistant to the Director of Corporate Finance

-Telephone: (416) 593-8200 Facsimile: (416) 593-8177
+Ontario Securities Commission Suite 1903, Box 55, 20 Queen Street West Toronto, Ontario M5H 3S8 Attention: Administrative Assistant to the Director of Corporate Finance Telephone: (416) 593-8200 Facsimile: (416) 593-8177

-Instructions:
+Instructions

-- In answer to section 7 give the name of the person or company who has been or will be paid remuneration directly related to the trade(s), such as commissions, discounts or other fees or payments of a similar nature.
+- 1. In answer to section 7 give the name of the person or company who has been or will be paid remuneration directly related to the trade(s), such as commissions, discounts or other fees or payments of a similar nature.
 It is not necessary to include payments for services incidental to the trade such as clerical, printing, legal or accounting services. - 2.
 If the space provided for any answer is insufficient, additional sheets may be used and must be cross-referred to the relevant item and properly identified and signed by the person whose signature appears on the report.
 Note that issuers may file one Form 45-501F1 for a specific transaction that includes the required information for multiple purchasers. - 3.
+If the seller has not paid a participation fee for the current financial year, or if this form is filed late, a fee may be payable under Rule 13-502.
+Otherwise, no fee is payable to the Commission in connection with the filing of this form.
+Cheques must be made payable to the Ontario Securities Commission. - 4.
 Please print or type and file two signed copies with: